 Please review our certification explanations below the buyer’s guide chart.
 The source and quality of wool, latex, cotton, and other materials used in a mattress have implications for your health and the recyclability of the mattress at the end of its useful life.

 Planning for Reuse

 A mattress is an essential item for the college-bound.
-While a dorm usually comes with a mattress, it may be uncomfortable and toxic.
-Because sleep is essential to high performance in the classroom, purchasing a single mattress can be an investment in college success.
+While a dorm usually comes with a mattress, it may be uncomfortable and even toxic.
+Because sleep is essential to academic performance, purchasing a single mattress can be a wise investment.
 Before heading off for your freshman year, check with the school to see what they provide.

 If you cannot donate your mattress, be sure to check the Mattress Recycling Council’s website for guidance about manufacturers’ recycling policies.
 Earth911’s Recycling Search can connect you to local reuse and donation options, as well as mattress recyclers.

 Brentwood Home, part of Avocado Brands, makes a fine sustainable mattress, the Cypress Bamboo Gel Mattress that is priced right for college students at $399 (twin) to $449 (twin XL) with free shipping.
 The bamboo-derived cover keeps you cool at night and the mattress has a GREENGUARD Gold certification that ensures it is safe for indoor air quality.
 The mattress carries a 25-year limited warranty and can be returned for up to a year after purchase for a full refund.
 But it is Brentwood Home’s commitment to the environment and sustainability certifications that set it apart.
 In addition to purchasing carbon offsets to cover its manufacturing and supply chain, Brentwood Home also donates to planet-friendly charities and uses no chemical retardants.